A glass container with pothos clippings.

 Pothos cutting after they have been in water for 3 weeks. you can see the roots and while the plant and stems are green the roots are white.

-There are a few fantastic reasons why you should try propagating your pothos:
+There are so many good reasons to try propagating your pothos.

 Glass cloche, propagation station and a pothos plant.

-Getting your propagation station set up takes just a few supplies.
-Clean pruning shears, a sharp knife or scissors are key for snipping cuttings.
-Have jars, cups, or even a dedicated propagation station like this decorative glass one ready to hold cuttings.
-Quality potting mix, small starter pots, and plastic bags to create mini greenhouses round out materials.
-Rooting hormone powder can give an added boost.
+Setting up your propagation station takes just a few simple supplies.
+Clean pruning shears or a sharp knife are key for making healthy cuts.
+Have jars, cups, or a small propagation station ready to hold your cuttings.
+You'll also need a good potting mix, small starter pots, and plastic bags to create mini greenhouse conditions.
+A rooting hormone is optional, but it can give your cuttings a helpful boost.

-Beyond the gear, consider setting up a bright propagation area for your cuttings whether on a windowsill or under a grow light.
-Maintaining optimal warmth and light keeps cuttings in root growth mode.
+Choose a bright area for your setup, such as a windowsill or under a grow light.
+Warmth and steady light help your pothos stay in root-growing mode.

 3 glass propagation containers.